sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 	}
 )]
 public sealed class YellowPackage : AsyncPackage
-{
-	protected override async Task InitializeAsync(CancellationToken cancellationToken, IProgress<ServiceProgressData> progress) {
-		// When initialized asynchronously, the current thread may be a background thread at this point.
-		// Do any initialization that requires the UI thread after switching to the UI thread. await this.JoinableTaskFactory.SwitchToMainThreadAsync(cancellationToken);
-		await YellowCommand.InitializeAsync(this);

-		var optionsPage = (YellowOptionsPage)GetDialogPage(typeof(YellowOptionsPage));
-		await optionsPage.InitializeSettingsToStorageAsync();
-	}
 ```

 Now all cases are handled.
 When user changes the options, the visibility of the command changes too.
 And command's visibility is persistent, is not being effected when Visual Studio restarts.
 And command's visibility is correct even if the package is never loaded.